Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 Here, you can see all the files and folders of your WordPress website.
 Open the “public_html” folder and find the .htaccess file in this directory.

-After you find the .htaccess file, download it to your computer and edit it using a plain text editor like Notepad++.
+After locating the .htaccess file, download it to your computer and edit it using a plain text editor, such as Notepad++.

-But before you make any further changes to it, we recommend you make a copy of the .htaccess file and name it something like .htaccessbackup.
+However, before making any further changes to it, we recommend creating a copy of the .htaccess file and naming it something like .htaccessbackup.

 After you make a copy of the .htaccess file, add the following line of code at the end of the file.